synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/fix.md

 - [ ] UI changes have been tested.
 - [ ] style and formatting is consistent.
 - [ ] Reviewed any relevant changes to concurrent code for safety.
+- [ ] Sufficient comments and clarity of code.